 No special preparation is necessary.
 However, tell your health care provider if you are taking any vitamins or supplements that contain DHEA or DHEA-sulfate.

-When the needle is inserted to draw blood, some people feel moderate pain, while others feel only a prick or sting.
-Afterward, there may be some throbbing.
+When the needle is inserted to draw blood, some people feel moderate pain.
+Others feel only a prick or sting.
+Afterward, there may be some throbbing or a slight bruise.
+This soon goes away.

-).
-It is also done in children who are maturing too early ().
+The test is also done in children who are maturing too early (precocious puberty).

 Normal blood levels of DHEA-sulfate can differ by sex and age.